MorganJBradford/Factory.Solution/README.md

 3. Run Application

-* From the top level directory enter 'cd HairSalon' in the command line.
+* From the top level directory enter 'cd Factory' in the command line.
 * Run the command 'dotnet restore' to download dependencies required to run the project.
 * Next, enter 'dotnet run' the in command line.
-You should a message similar to the following populate in your terminal:
+You should see a message similar to the following populate in your terminal:

 > Hosting environment: Production
-> Content root path: C:\Users\vampi\OneDrive\Desktop\epicodus\HairSalon.Solution\HairSalon
+> Content root path: C:\Users\vampi\OneDrive\Desktop\epicodus\Factory.Solution\Factory
 > Now listening on: http://localhost:5000
 > Now listening on: https://localhost:5001
 > Application started.
 Press Ctrl+C to shut down.